teaching practices are based on years of research as a professional artist, educator, and non-traditional experience

 Promo by: Sheryl Chen (TDM Program Coordinator)

-Course by Phillip Howze, Dede Ayite & LROD
+Course Origin: Phillip Howze, Dede Ayite & LROD

 Graphic Design ©LROD